7h3w4lk3r/pyback/README.md

 `pip install -r linux_requirments.txt`

 . for windows targets:
+:warning: WARNING: DO NOT USE WINE FOR WINDOWS TARGET COMPILATION :warning:
+install VCforPython from <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>.
 `pip install -r windows_requirments.txt`

 pyinstaller will encrease the detection rate. use version 3.1.1 only.